-Physical Constraints Area of flood risk No SSSI No Ancient Woodland No Local Nature Reserve No Ancient Woodiand INO Local Nature Reserve INO County Wildlife Site No Poor access No Site of Geological Importance No Steep slopes/uneven terrain No Scheduled Ancient Monument No Ground contamination None identified Site for Local Preservation (archaeological) No Proximity of Locally Listed Building(s) No Proximity of Listed Building(s) No Historic Park or Garden No Air Quality Management Area No Conservation Area No Tree and hedgerows No Other habitat/green space No Proximity to Hazardous Installations (as per Policy 84b) No Public Right of Way No Utilities - e.g. electricity substations, pylons, telecom masts, underground pipelines, sewers etc None identified Minerals and waste site (i.e. development would result in the sterilisation of mineral reserves) No Site is adversely affected by noise, air or other forms of pollution (e.g. major roads etc) No Development would cause demonstrable harm to the character and amenity of surrounding areas/land uses No Development would involve land that could otherwise help to meet the objectives of Watling Chase Community Forest No Development would result in unrestricted sprawl of large built up areas.
+Physical Constraints Area of flood risk No SSSI No Ancient Woodland No Local Nature Reserve No County Wildlife Site No Poor access No Site of Geological Importance No Steep slopes/uneven terrain No Scheduled Ancient Monument No Ground contamination None identified Site for Local Preservation (archaeological) No Proximity of Locally Listed Building(s) No Proximity of Listed Building(s) No Historic Park or Garden No Air Quality Management Area No Conservation Area No Tree and hedgerows No Other habitat/green space No Proximity to Hazardous Installations (as per Policy 84b) No Public Right of Way No Utilities - e.g. electricity substations, pylons, telecom masts, underground pipelines, sewers etc None identified Minerals and waste site (i.e. development would result in the sterilisation of mineral reserves) No Site is adversely affected by noise, air or other forms of pollution (e.g. major roads etc) No Development would cause demonstrable harm to the character and amenity of surrounding areas/land uses No Development would involve land that could otherwise help to meet the objectives of Watling Chase Community Forest No Development would result in unrestricted sprawl of large built up areas.
 No Scale and nature of development would be large enough to significantly change size and character of the settlement.
 No Development would result in neighbouring towns merging into one another.
 No Development would result in encroachment into open countryside.
 No

-Development of the site would No Development would be visually No affect land that is presently rural rather than urban in nature NO intrusive from the surrounding countryside NO
+Development of the site would affect land that is presently rural rather than urban in nature No Development would be visually intrusive from the surrounding countryside No

 Development would assist in urban regeneration by encouraging the recycling of derelict and other urban land.
-No Existing Green Belt boundary is well defined Yes Removal of the site from the Green Belt would create additional development pressure on adjoining land No Release of the site from the Green Belt would create a more clearly defined, robust long term boundary No Development would affect the setting and special character of St Albans Yes
+No Existing Green Belt boundary is well defined Yes Removal of the site from the Green Belt would create additional development pressure on adjoining land No Release of the site from the Green Belt would create a more clearly defined, robust long term boundary No Development would affect the setting g and spec cial character of St Albans Yes